-But, it’s just as important to pitch to and seek the support of friends, family, and the community around you.
-Here’s why:
+That’s why it’s just as important to pitch to and seek the support of friends, family, and the community around you.
+Here are a few reasons why:

-- They know and trust you.
 These are the folks who know you at your core and can vouch for you.
-Unlike pitching investors, you don’t have to prove yourself to your loved ones; you only have to prove your business and its value.
-Your community can be a great source for constructive feedback on your pitch, too.
+Unlike pitching to investors, you don’t have to prove yourself to your loved ones; you only have to prove your business and its value.

-- They can bring in business.
 Word-of-mouth is a very powerful form of advertising.
-In a 2016 study, 82 percent of Americans said they seek recommendations from people they trust when making a purchasing decision.
+In a 2018 study conducted by Talk Triggers, 83% of Americans said they seek recommendations from people they trust when making a purchasing decision.
 When you educate those closest to you, you not only increase the chances of gaining business from them, but you also empower them to be advocates and recommenders of your business.

-- They deserve it.
-Small businesses are the lifeblood of local communities.
-For every $100 spent at a local, independent business, at least $68 is returned to the community.
-Pitching your business to and garnering support from your closest networks benefits both you and them.
+For every $100 spent locally, at least $58 dollars will recirculate in the local economy.
+In short, pitching your business to and garnering support from your closest networks benefits both you and them.

 Whether you’re a budding small business owner or a serial entrepreneur, we’ve nailed down a few strategies to start talking about your business with your friends, family, and community.

-Business owners should always have an elevator speech ready for any occasion.
+Business owners should always have an elevator pitch ready for any occasion.
 Whether you’re talking to a friend or stranger, humans maintain an attention span of about eight seconds.
-It’s important to be able to succinctly describe your business model, your market opportunity, and your value proposition.
+It’s important to succinctly describe your business model, your market opportunity, and your value proposition.
 Focus on explaining what your business is and why it’s important to you.

-Start with friends and family with relevant experience and connections
+2. Seek out friends and family with relevant experience